 In most cases, the answer is yes.
 Every effort will be made to continue a similar level of institutional gift aid each year.
 Students receiving merit-based scholarships do not need to reapply to renew those scholarships.
-Merit-based scholarships automatically will be renewed at the same level, as long as the renewal requirements are met.
+Merit based scholarships are automatically renewed at the same level as long as the renewal requirements are met.